yashwant-shrivastava/crawler-google-places/README.md

 ## Manual Polygon

-The easiest way to use Google Maps scraper is to provide `country`, `state`, `city` or `postalCode` input parameters.
+The easiest way to use Google Maps scraper is to provide `country`, `state`, `county`, `city` or `postalCode` input parameters.
 But in rare cases your location might not be found or you want to customize it.
 In that case you can use manual polygon for the creation of start URLs.
 It should have the following GeoJSON structure from the [Nominatim Api](https://nominatim.openstreetmap.org)
 ([here for the example of Cambridge in Great Britain](https://nominatim.openstreetmap.org/search?country=united%20kingdom&state=&city=cambridge&postalcode=&format=json&polygon_geojson=1&limit=1&polygon_threshold=0.005))

 ## Results